Julienlin/sharp-performance-testing/README.md

 # Sharp Performance Test

+> **Disclaimer**: This repository and its contents were primarily generated using AI tools.
+While the code and documentation have been reviewed for accuracy, please use this as a reference and verify the results in your own environment.

 This project compares the performance of Sharp image processing library using different methods: buffer vs stream processing.

 ## Setup